WASasquatch/was-node-suite-comfyui/README.md

  - Image Voronoi Noise Filter
    - A custom implementation of the worley voronoi noise diagram
  - Input Switch  (Disable until `*` wildcard fix)
- - KSampler (WAS): A sampler that accepts a seed as a node inpu
+ - KSampler (WAS): A sampler that accepts a seed as a node inputs
+ - KSampler Cycle: A KSampler able to do HR pass loops, you can specify an upscale factor, and how many steps to achieve that factor.
+Accepts a upscale_model.
  - Load Cache: Load cached Latent, Tensor Batch (image), and Conditioning files.
  - Load Text File
    - Now supports outputting a dictionary named after the file, or custom input.